Documenting Changes

 - Important

-Casual bug fixes do not need changelog files, but every change that may be of special interest for extension developers or documentation writers should receive an entry.
+Casual bug fixes do not need changelog files (their information is covered through well-maintained commit messages), but every change that may be of special interest for extension developers or documentation writers should receive an entry.
 The changelog file must be provided as part of the patch that introduces the change.

 Location